fullstackedorg/workspace/docs/Pre-Post Scripts.md

 ### Build

-The build event is perfect to add extra stuff in your `dist` directory.
-Pre is especially good to transpile some stuff like `css` and post is perfect to move some static files that aren't imported by your web app *(i.e., a meta sharing image).*
+The build event is perfect to add extra assets in your `dist` directory. `prebuild` is especially good to transpile some stuff like `css` and `postbuild` is perfect to move some static files that aren't imported by your web app *(i.e., a meta sharing image).*

 #### Filenames